Skip to main content

 How the system fits together

-1. Compiler discovers tools and agents.
+1. Hyperterse discovers tools and agents from your project.

 2. Tool access policy is resolved (inherit / allow_*).

-3. Agent definitions are compiled into runtime model.
+3. Agent definitions are ready to serve.

-4. Runtime mounts ADK endpoints under /agent/{agentName}.
+4. A2A endpoints are available under /agent/{agentName}.

 Endpoint shape per agent

-Every compiled agent gets:
+Each agent gets:

 Reading path